gcunhase/PaperNotes/notes/attentionisallyouneed.md

     * Positional encoding
         * Responsible for the sequence encoding
-        * If you use typical positional embedding techniques, the maximum length of the sentence is fixed/limited
+        * If you use typical positional embedding techniques (each position of the sentence has a specific vector), the maximum length of the sentence is fixed/limited
         * But if you do *encoding based on waves (sin and cos)* there's no limit to that length
         <p align="center">
         <img src="https://github.com/gcunhase/PaperNotes/blob/master/notes/imgs/selfattention_sinecos.png" width="400" alt="Sine and cos encoding">